pablodiste/data-store/README.md

 #### Disabling the Rate Limiter

-The Rate limiter is active by default, but you can disable it with the code:
+You can disable all rate limiters with the code:

 ```kotlin
 StoreConfig.isRateLimiterEnabled = {